Vyral/anne-stewart-blog/_posts/2020-09-10-q-what-are-the-latest-homebuyer-trends.md

 {% include youtube.html %}

-<center><em>Here’s a quick rundown of what buyers are looking for in a home. </em></center>
+<center><em>Here&rsquo;s a quick rundown of what buyers are looking for in a home. </em></center>

 &nbsp;

-If you’re a seller, what trends are driving homebuyers in our real estate market?&nbsp;
+What trends are driving homebuyers in our real estate market?&nbsp;

 I know you’ve been hearing about the “new normal,” and it’s been fascinating to watch.
 It’s been six months or so since the pandemic hit, and I never imagined it would catapult the market the way it has. **In my experience dealing with clients, the most interesting thing that’s been happening is buyers deciding to move based on what they’ve experienced during the COVID era.&nbsp;**

 {% include pullquote.html %}

-For example, I’ve had clients call looking to downsize because they no longer want to to deal with maintaining a large house.
+For example, I’ve had clients call looking to downsize because they no longer want to deal with maintaining a large house.
 I also had another client call because she was retiring, loves the coast, and wants to move out there.
 Additionally, plenty of people have called me who need a new home because they need a home office.&nbsp;

 The list goes on and on.
 People have reevaluated their living situation and identified what they’re lacking, so here’s a list of additions to consider if you want to fix up your property according to what buyers are craving: